daisugiland/daisugi/packages/kintsugi/README.md

 Kintsugi is the Japanese art of repairing a broken object by enhancing its scars with real gold powder, instead of trying to hide them.

 More info: https://esprit-kintsugi.com/en/quest-ce-que-le-kintsugi/

+## Other projects

+- [Daisugi](../daisugi) is a minimalist functional middleware engine.
+- [Kado](../kado) is a minimal and unobtrusive inversion of control container.
+- [Oza](../oza) is a fast, opinionated, minimalist web framework for NodeJS.

 ## License